-The Republic of Crimea is bordering with the city of federal significance Sevastopol on the south-west, with Kherson region of Ukraine on the north, with Krasnodar region through the narrow Kerch Strait (4.5 km) in the east.
+The Republic of Crimea is bordering with the city of federal significance Sevastopol on the south-west, with Kherson region on the north, with Krasnodar region through the narrow Kerch Strait (4.5 km) in the east.

 The Sea of Azov, on the contrary, is very shallow.
 Its greatest depth does not exceed 13.5 meters.
 It is much inferior to the Black Sea in terms of area (37.6 thousand square kilometers).

 The extreme points: in the south - Cape Sarich; in the west - Cape Priboyny; in the east - Cape Fonar.